StrikingLoo/strikingloo.github.io/wiki/essays.md

 - Writes down useful links or quotes so they 'slowly accrete'.
 - Learns to use new tools that give power to his writing.

+> I originally used last file modification time but this turned out to be confusing to readers, because I so regularly add or update links or add new formatting features that the file modification time was usually quite recent, and so it was meaningless.

 [Source: Gwern's About](https://www.gwern.net/About)